giovannipds/ezoom-test-response/readme.md

 Link to the demo: [http://ezoom.web7025.uni5.net/](http://ezoom.web7025.uni5.net/)

-This February (2018), the digital agency [Ezoom](http://www.grupoezoom.com.br/ezoom/), from Caxias do Sul, Rio Grande do Sul, Brazil, got in touch with me to see if I'd like to apply to a job position in their agency.
+This February (2018), the digital agency [Ezoom](http://www.grupoezoom.com.br/ezoom/), from Caxias do Sul, Rio Grande do Sul, Brazil, got in touch with me to see if I'd like to apply to a job position at their agency.

 The test requested was: build an application using [CodeIgniter](http://codeigniter.com), with a basic CRUD - Create, Read, Update and Delete - and at least two tabelas related, like Products and Categories.
-Good HTML and CSS was a plus.
+Good HTML and CSS were a plus.
 PHP 5.6+ and MySQL 5.5+.

 This project is using CodeIgniter 3.1.7.